catgriffin85/woollys_yarn_barn/README.md

 * In the search bar, enter the name of your GitHub repository and click Search.
 * Once your repository appears, click Connect.

-### Deploy Your App
+8. Deploy Your App

 * Scroll down to the Manual Deploy section.
 * Select the branch you want to deploy (e.g., main or master) from the dropdown.
 * Click the Deploy Branch button.
 * Wait for Heroku to build and deploy your app.
 Once complete, you’ll see a success message with a View App button to preview your app.

-### Enable Automatic Deploys (Optional)
+9. Enable Automatic Deploys (Optional)

 * To enable automatic deployment from GitHub, toggle the Enable Automatic Deploys option under the Automatic Deploys section.
 * This ensures your app rebuilds automatically every time you push new changes to GitHub.

-### Test Your App
+10. Test Your App

 * Click the View App button in Heroku to verify your app is running correctly.

 ## Conclusion

-Woolly's Yarn Barn was inspired by my own passion for knitting and crochet, and I wanted to create a project that combined my personal interests with the technical skills developed throughout this module.
+Woolly's Yarn Barn was inspired by my own passion for knitting and crochet, and I wanted to create a project that combined my personal interests with the technical skills developed throughout this course.
 Building a full stack e-commerce site gave me the chance to apply concepts in a practical, meaningful way, and helped reinforce many of the more complex areas of the course.
 While the module was challenging and content-heavy, working through this project significantly deepened my understanding and confidence.
 I'm pleased with the final outcome and grateful for the opportunity to bring something I'm passionate about into my learning journey.

+I also want to give a special shout out to my mentor Spencer Barriball.
+He was such a big help on this project and gave me great direction and support.
+He is clearly passionate about helping his students and has been an absolute pleasure to deal with.